Irish Travellers: Language

 Shelta is a cryptolect (secret language).
 Irish Travellers do not like to share the language with outsiders, named "Buffers", or non-Travellers.
-When speaking Shelta in front of Buffers, Travellers will disguise the structure so as to make it seem like they are not speaking Shelta at all.
+When speaking Shelta in front of Buffers, Travellers will disguise the structure to make it seem like they are not speaking Shelta.
 There is fear that if outsiders know the entirety of the language, it will be used to bring further discrimination to the Traveller community.

 The Irish state and Irish Travellers

 There was no specific state focus on Travellers prior to the creation of an independent Irish state in 1922.
 Issues with traditional travelling groups came under loosely defined vagrancy laws, from when Ireland was part of the United Kingdom.
-In 1959 the 1959–1963 government of Ireland established a "Commission on Itinerancy" in response to calls to deal with the "itinerant problem".
+In 1959, the 1959–1963 government of Ireland established a "Commission on Itinerancy" in response to calls to deal with the "itinerant problem".
 This was made up of senior representatives of the Irish state, judges, Gardaí (Irish police), religious organisations and numerous farming lobby groups such as Macra na Feirme.
 The commission had no Traveller representatives, and while attempts were made to consult Travellers, these were "bizarre" unannounced visits which resulted in little input into the report.

 The commission had the following terms of reference:

-to enquire into the problem arising from the presence in the country of itinerants in considerable numbers;
+to enquire into the problem arising from the presence in the country of itinerants in considerable numbers.

-to examine the economic, educational, health and social problems inherent in their way of life;
+to examine the economic, educational, health and social problems inherent in their way of life.